 Todd has been working in the zoo industry since 1999.
-Since starting his career at the Kiwi Birdlife Park in Queenstown, Todd has held keeper, supervisor and management roles in both New Zealand and Australia including both urban and open range zoos/wildlife parks, as well as with private and government organisations.
+Starting his career at the Kiwi Birdlife Park in Queenstown, Todd has held keeper, supervisor and management roles in both New Zealand and Australia including both urban and open range zoos/wildlife parks, as well as with private and government organisations.

-Currently Todd is the Zoo & Aquarium Association NZ Fauna TAG co-convenor, as well as species co-ordinator for North Island Kaka, Kea and North Island Brown Kiwi.
+Currently, Todd is the Zoo & Aquarium Association NZ Fauna TAG co-convenor and the species co-ordinator for North Island kākā, kea and North Island brown kiwi.

 Todd is hosted by Wellington Zoo in New Zealand and his primary role is member engagement, partnership developments and regional species planning and conservation on behalf of ZAA members.